Hi everyone! I’m back to continue talking about things I have done to save on my heating bill.

 As far as having to get up to start your day in a cold house, well that’s where a programmable thermostat is very helpful.
 For the price and the convenience, they are very inexpensive and pretty easy to install yourself.
 In fact I, (not my husband who was my SO at the time) installed my thermostat 12 almost 13 years ago and it still works great.

-Finally, only heat the room you are occupying to a comfortable temperature.
+Finally, only heat the rooms that you are occupying.

 Now how in the world do you do that you ask?